ShinhwanKang/PAKDD22-ComparativeStudy/README.md

 The output file contains information about subnodes (nodes in *G*) belonging to each supernode s ∈ **S** of the output **weighted** summary graph *G_we = (**S**, **P**, ω)* and information about each superedge p ∈ **P**.
-The first integer on each line following the line <Subnode of each supernode> represents the id of the supernode, and the following integers separated by tabs represent the ids of the subnodes belonging to that supernode.
+The first integer on each line following the line "\<Subnode of each supernode\>" represents the id of the supernode, and the following integers separated by tabs represent the ids of the subnodes belonging to that supernode.
-Each line following  the line <Superedge info> represents a single superedge.
+Each line following  the line "\<Superedge info\>" represents a single superedge.
 The three integers separated by tabs represent the id of the source supernode, the id of the destination supernode, and the weight of the superedge (i.e., the number of subedges belonging to the superedge).